Cutpoints of invariant subcontinua of polynomial Julia sets: Invariant continua and their cutpoints

-(a) Suppose that $P|_{\thu(H)}$ is 1-to-1 and bring this to a contradiction.
-The point $z$ must be a Siegel or a Cremer fixed point.
-Let $W$ be a neighborhood of $\thu(H)$ such that $\ol W$ contains no critical points.
-Then the set of all points whose forward orbits stay forever in $\ol{W}$ contains a component $\tilde H\supset H$.
-By \cite{per94, per97}, the set $\tilde H$ is a so-called \emph{hedgehog} of $z$.
-It cannot contain fixed points other than $z$, a contradiction with $x\in H$.
+By Proposition \ref{p:no-acc}, the map $P:Y\to Y$ is one-to-one.
+Hence $P:T\to T$ is one-to-one.
+By Lemma \ref{l:lfi-1-1}, there are no critical points of $P$ in $\thu(Y)$.
+In particular, $\thu(Y)$ cannot include any attracting or parabolic domains.
+By Theorem \ref{t:1a-new}, there is a $P$-fixed rotational point $z\in\thu(Y)$.
+If $z$ is a cutpoint of $T$, then all $E_n$ with large $n$ are in the same wedge bounded by external $P$-rays landing at $z$.
+A contradiction.
+Hence $z$ is Siegel or Cremer.
+Let $O$ be a neighborhood of $\thu(Y)$ such that $\ol O$ contains no critical points.
+Then the set of all points whose forward orbits stay forever in $\ol{O}$ contains a component $\tilde Y\supset Y$.
+By \cite{per94, per97}, the set $\tilde Y$ is a so-called \emph{hedgehog} of $z$.
+It cannot contain fixed points other than $z$, a contradiction with $x\in Y$. \end{proof}

-(b) Suppose now that $P|_{\thu(H)}$ is not 1-to-1.
-Then, by Theorem \ref{t:apl}, the restriction $P|_{\thu(H)}$ is topologically conjugate to a polynomial restricted to its connected Julia set.
-In particular, there are infinitely many periodic repelling points in $H$.
-Repeating the arguments from case (2) above, we see that this situation is impossible.
-Since every possibility has been ruled out, $P(E)$ cannot contain a thread disjoint from $E$. \end{proof}

 This implies the following corollary.

 \begin{cor} If $F$ is a component of $Q\cap W$ then all small threads of $F$ map back to $F$.
 Thus, if $F$ contains no immediate preimages of $x$ then $P(F)\subset F$.
 In particular, there are at most finitely many components of $Q\cap W$. \end{cor}